 Charitable Lead Trust – A charitable lead trust is an irrevocable gift through which EEH receives payments for a set period of time.
 At the end of the trust’s term, the remainder is passed on as directed to your children, grandchildren or others.
 A lead trust is designed to create tax savings on the assets that will eventually be transferred to your loved ones.

-Gifts of Appreciated Property – The donation of securities or real estate offers an excellent opportunity to provide a charitable gift with tax benefits, including avoiding capital gains tax on appreciation and a charitable income tax deduction equal to the full value of the donated assets.
+Gifts of Appreciated Property – Your donation of securities or real estate offers an excellent opportunity to make a charitable gift with tax benefits, including eliminating capital gains tax – if you’ve held the securities for more than one year – and a charitable income tax deduction if you qualify.

-This information is not intended as professional tax or legal advice.
-Please consult your financial advisor for your specific situation.
+The information on this website is not intended as legal or financial advice.
+Please consult your attorney, tax and/or financial advisor.